The Camera view shows the current scene from the active camera’s viewpoint.

 Setting the Active Camera

-This sets the current active object as the active camera & switches to the camera view.
+This sets the current active object as the active camera and switches to the camera view.

-The active camera can also be set in the Scene tab of the Properties.
+Another way of setting the active camera is through the Scene tab of the Properties.

 Animated Camera Switching

 While a scene contains only one camera by default, it’s possible to have multiple.
 You can then bind the cameras to specific time points in your animation to create jump cuts showing different viewpoints.
 See Animating Cameras.

 Frame Camera Bounds